issf69/metodos-java-teceira-aula/README.md

 }

 # Resultado
-Exercicios retornos
+      //Exercicios retornos
         Area do quadrado:9.0
         Area do retangulo:25.0
         Area do trapezio:67.5

 Process finished with exit code 0